Juniper/contrail-controller/specs/graceful_restart.md

   This will be treated similar to timed-out event.
 New channels will take up slots and old channels(with paths) for those slots will be retained till EOR is seen from both new channels.

+#### 4.2.3.2 End of RIB (received by agent)
+This EOR is sent by control-node and is used as a trigger to clean up the stale.

+### 4.2.4 Resource Backup

+Agent allocates various resources which is exposed to control node or vrouter.
+For a smoother functioning on restart resource allocated should not change as it will cause disruption.
+For example: vrf-id - This is allocated by agent for each routing instance and is unique for a compute.
+RD is formed using compute IP and this vrf-id which is then exported to CN.
+If vrf-id changes for vrf then it will cause churn in CN.
+Hence on restart agent should use same vrf-id on every restart.

+Targeted resources: vrf-id, composite nh index(ecmp), interface index, qos-id,
+         bgp-service, mpls label, arp map, dhcp lease map (milestone: 4.1) Flow stats collector and UVE - TBD (4.2)

+### 4.2.5 Config replay
+(Milestone: 4.1)

+Config sent by control-node is stored by agent.
+On restart it is replayed and then connection is initiated to control-node.
+This config stored is last known good config.

+Audit is done once a control-node is identified as a stable config peer and end-of-config is received from same.

+Last good config is stored by taking snap at regular intervals.

+### 4.2.6 Route retention and replay
+(Milestone: 4.2)

+Active paths from control-node(aka bgp peer) will be stored.
+All these routes will be replayed and audited once channel is up and end-of-rib is seen from control-node.
+TBD: More thoughts on how scale can be handled.

+### 4.2.7 Remove vrouter reset on agent restart
+(Milestone: 4.2)

+Currently agent on every restart agent resets vrouter.
+This results in download of every information to vrouter from agent and all flows had to be re-established.
+Removing the reset can remove this and retain flows.
+Audit can be done once oper decides that it has identified both end-of-rib and end-of-config or headless state(equivalent of saying a stable oper).
+TBD: Detail design

 # 5. Performance and scaling impact
 ## 5.1 API and control plane